 2.09 Executive and Incentive Plans.
-Except as otherwise specifically provided herein, the Company shall have no obligation or liability for, and Georgia-Pacific or LRFP , as the case may be, shall remain solely responsible for and retain all liability in respect of benefits accrued or payable under the following: (i) any Officer Retirement Agreement or Change of Control Agreement, (ii) the letter agreement between G-P and John Reed dated September 18, 2000 which provides certain benefits upon a termination of employment following the sale of the Leaf River Mill (the “Retention Plan”), (iii) the Georgia-Pacific Corporation 1995 Shareholder Value Incentive Plan, (iv) the Georgia-Pacific Corporation/Georgia-Pacific Group 1997 Long-Term Incentive Plan, (v) the Georgia-Pacific Corporation Economic Shareholder Value Incentive Plan, (the “EVIP”), (vi) the Georgia-Pacific Corporation Pulp and Paperboard Group 2001 Mill Key Management Incentive Plan, (vii) the 2001 Pulp and Paperboard Incentive Plan, (viii) the 2001 Gainsharing Plan for Leaf River Pulp Operations, (ix) the Georgia-Pacific Corporation Market & Fluff Pulp Operations Retention Plan (the plans described in items (vi), (vii), (viii) and (ix) being jointly referred to as the “Incentive Plans”), (x) the Georgia-Pacific Group 2000 Employee Stock Purchase Plan, or (xi) any other executive, incentive or bonus plan or arrangement sponsored or maintained by Georgia-Pacific or LRFP, as the case may be (collectively, the “G-P Arrangements”).
+Except as otherwise specifically provided herein, the Company shall have no obligation or liability for, and Georgia-Pacific or LRFP , as the case may be, shall remain solely responsible for and retain all liability in respect of benefits accrued or payable under the following: (i) any Officer Retirement Agreement or Change of Control Agreement, (ii) the letter agreement between Georgia-Pacific and John Reed dated September 18, 2000 which provides certain benefits upon a termination of employment following the sale of the Leaf River Mill (the “Retention Plan”), (iii) the Georgia-Pacific Corporation 1995 Shareholder Value Incentive Plan, (iv) the Georgia-Pacific Corporation/Georgia-Pacific Group 1997 Long-Term Incentive Plan, (v) the Georgia-Pacific Corporation Economic Shareholder Value Incentive Plan, (the “EVIP”), (vi) the Georgia-Pacific Corporation Pulp and Paperboard Group 2001 Mill Key Management Incentive Plan, (vii) the 2001 Pulp and Paperboard Incentive Plan, (viii) the 2001 Gainsharing Plan for Leaf River Pulp Operations, (ix) the Georgia-Pacific Corporation Market & Fluff Pulp Operations Retention Plan (the plans described in items (vi), (vii), (viii) and (ix) being jointly referred to as the “Incentive Plans”), (x) the Georgia-Pacific Group 2000 Employee Stock Purchase Plan, or (xi) any other executive, incentive or bonus plan or arrangement sponsored or maintained by Georgia-Pacific or LRFP, as the case may be (collectively, the “G-P Arrangements”).
 Except as otherwise specifically provided herein, the benefits and rights of the Transferred Employees under the G-P Arrangements shall be governed by the terms of such plans as in effect immediately prior to the Closing Date and, on and after the Closing Date, the Transferred Employees shall have no rights or benefits under any of such plans.

 2.10 G-P Bonuses.